brickadia-community/omegga/doc/permissions.md

 - Players requires `player.list`
 - Server requires `server.status`
 - Users requires `user.list`
+- Roles requires `role.list`

+The Users and Roles views share a tab bar when the user has both `user.list` and `role.list`.
+The tab bar is hidden when only one permission is held.

 Within a view, individual buttons and controls are conditionally rendered based on their specific scopes.
+The role inspector shows read-only mode for roles at or above the user's hierarchy level.
 Admin actions in the user inspector (change password, disable, delete, reset MFA) are shown in an actions widget gated by their respective scopes.

 The backend remains the source of truth -- frontend checks are for UX only.

 ## Privilege Escalation Prevention

+### User Permissions
 When a non-owner user edits another user's permissions, the backend checks that the editor is not granting scopes they don't have themselves.
-The mutation resolves all scopes in the proposed `PermissionSet` against defaults and rejects any scope the editor lacks.
+The mutation resolves all scopes in the proposed `PermissionSet` against the editor's effective permissions (direct + roles + defaults) and rejects any scope the editor lacks.

+### Role Permissions
+When editing a role's permissions, the user must have both `role.edit` and `role.grantPermission`.
+The hierarchy check ensures the target role is below the user's level.
+The escalation check ensures the user has every permission they are granting to the role.

+### Default Permissions
+Editing default permissions requires `role.defaultPermissions`.
+The same escalation check applies -- users cannot add permissions to the defaults that they don't have themselves.

+### Role Assignment
+Granting or revoking a role requires `user.grantRole`.
+The hierarchy check ensures the role being assigned/revoked is below the user's highest role that grants `user.grantRole`.

 ## Storage

 User permissions are stored in the `users` NeDB store as part of each user document.
 Default permissions are stored in the `server` NeDB store as a `{ type: 'defaultPermissions' }` document.
+Roles are stored in the `server` NeDB store as `{ type: 'webRole' }` documents.

-New users are created with `EMPTY_PERMISSIONS` (`root: 'off', domains: {}, scopes: {}`), which means all access is determined by server defaults until explicitly configured.
+New users are created with `EMPTY_PERMISSIONS` (`root: 'off', domains: {}, scopes: {}`) and an empty `roles: []` array, which means all access is determined by server defaults until explicitly configured.